-Cognitive reframing, also known as cognitive restructuring is a psychological technique that is used to help you look at a situation differently.
+Cognitive reframing, also known as cognitive restructuring, is a psychological technique used to help you look at a situation differently.
 In light of the current global pandemic, I thought it would be useful to help you to use cognitive reframing with coronavirus.

 Between stimulus and response, there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.Viktor E. Frankl1

 Viktor Frankl1 was a holocaust survivor.
 His quote is referencing that your ability to adapt and respond to a current stressor has a crucial impact on your emotional health.